-Protecting Seniors From Phone Scams
+Protecting Seniors from Scams in Federal Way

 Standard advice for anyone who receives a call from a stranger asking for personal information—including Social Security, Medicare or bank account numbers—is to simply hang up.
+Other tips from the National Council on Aging for spotting and preventing senior fraud include:

 Hanging up is a relatively easy way to protect yourself from a scam artist who is a stranger, but how can you protect yourself from a scam artist inside your home?
-This is a particular issue for seniors who want to hire an in-home caregiver.
+This is a particularly relevant issue for seniors who want to hire an in-home caregiver.
 An in-home caregiver can provide tremendous comfort and peace of mind, but unwittingly hiring an unscrupulous caregiver can have devastating consequences.

 Scam artists are successful because they are believable and have learned how to quickly gain someone’s trust.
 It’s best not to let anyone into your home without conducting a thorough background check and contacting several references.